MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

     // ERROR_SET_NOT_FOUND is the standard error code returned
     // by the AV Stream driver framework when a miniport
     // driver does not register a handler for a KS operation.
-    // We want to mimic the driver behavior here if we don't
+    // We want to mimic the driver behavior here if we do not
     // support controls.
     return HRESULT_FROM_WIN32(ERROR_SET_NOT_FOUND);
 }